 - Seamless user experience

-When using embedded analytics, users are looking at key business data in context, which removes the need of bouncing between multiple different apps to find the insights that they need.
+When using embedded analytics, users look at key business data in context, which removes the need to bounce between multiple different apps to find the insights they need.
 Therefore, when users don’t need to switch from business applications to analytics tools, they can spend more time and focus on essential tasks.
 Plus, seeing data being represented in beautiful visualizations also drives perceptions.

 Cultivate data-driven decision making